How an article by activist Annie Besant led to the Bryant and May infamous Match Girls Riots

 Besant met the workers at the factory and set up a committee to make the strike more official.
 Thanks to her visible support of the women, the public also got behind the strike and the ‘Match Girl Riots’. with demonstrations that promenaded the streets of the East End.
 Bryant and May gave in within a week and promised to improve pay and the working conditions at the factory.
 Three years later in 1891, another match factory opened in Bow.
 Owned by the Salvation Army, this factory committed itself to using less toxic materials and to paying better wages.

 Tenacious in her belief in the match girls’ cause, Besant helped the women set up a union and a social centre.
 The strike and the match girls’ subsequent win was no easy feat at the time.
 Electric light was still widely unavailable and match sticks were a commodity.
-The matchstick industry was huge and extremely powerful, beating even the government and its proposed taxes down when an increase was ever suggested.
-The match girls’ campaign was the first time the match manufacturers had ever been challenged and beaten, meaning not just a landmark win for the workers, but for British socialism in general.
+The matchstick industry wielded immense power, surpassing even the government and successfully resisting any proposed tax increases.
+The match girls’ campaign marked the first instance of challenging and defeating the match manufacturers, resulting in a significant victory not only for the workers but also for British socialism as a whole.

 Annie Besant’s Legacy